Canadian Academy Directors Program for Women

 The Women in Post program is presented by Netflix, and supported by lead post house partner, Company 3, and supporting partners Rocket Science VFX and Urban Prairie Post.

 WarnerMedia Access x Canadian Academy Writers Program

-The WarnerMedia x Canadian Academy Global Access Writers Program is a talent activation initiative focused on experienced Canadian writers from underrepresented communities.
+The WarnerMedia Access x Canadian Academy Writers Program is a talent activation initiative focused on experienced Canadian writers from underrepresented communities.
 This program is for storytellers who are experts in their craft but who may not have had the opportunity to reach their full industry potential, and whose individual voice and perspective may still be unheard.
 The applicants selected will have the opportunity to continue to hone their craft and to gain deeper industry knowledge and exposure to WarnerMedia executives, creators and established industry professionals.

-The WarnerMedia x Canadian Academy Global Access Writers Program is a multi-year initiative sponsored by WarnerMedia and administered by the Academy of Canadian Cinema & Television, in collaboration with Telefilm Canada
+The WarnerMedia Access x Canadian Academy Writers Program is a multi-year initiative sponsored by WarnerMedia and administered by the Academy of Canadian Cinema & Television, in collaboration with Telefilm Canada

 Established in 2012, the Prism Prize is an annual awards program recognizing outstanding artistry in Canadian music video production.